strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= 1.0.1 - 2021-09-14 =
+* BUG FIX: Fixed fatal error when viewing Edit User page
+* BUG FIX: Fixed incorrect output on invoice page when a gift order was purchased

 = 1.0 - 2021-09-13 =
 * FEATURE: Gift levels can now be configured on the Edit Level page
 * FEATURE: Users can now enter a recipient email address during checkout to send a gift code to